LeetLLM

 Online evaluator (judge)Asynchronous, after the responseScore quality on sampled traffic and watch for drift over timeSeconds, off the hot path

 An inline guardrail is a safety gate that must run before the response ships.
-An online judge is a measurement system that runs after, on a sample; when it is kept off the request path, it doesn't add user-facing latency.
+An online judge is a measurement system that runs after, on a sample; when it's kept off the request path, it doesn't add user-facing latency.
 Confusing the two leads people to either slow every request with a judge call or to treat a slow async score as a real-time block.

 This audit check uses an explicit local policy rather than a universal agreement cutoff: